recap-conf/plugin-workshop-node/criticality/workshop/3_adding_more_features.md

 ## Check for elements in the entity with @criticality annotation

-Take a look at [cds lifecycle events!](https://cap.cloud.sap/docs/node.js/cds-server#lifecycle-events) By using [served event](https://cap.cloud.sap/docs/node.js/cds-server#served) lets try to look for the elements
+Take a look at [cds lifecycle events!](https://cap.cloud.sap/docs/node.js/cds-server#lifecycle-events) By using [served event](https://cap.cloud.sap/docs/node.js/cds-server#served) look for:

-- of an entity with `enum` and `@criticality` annotation and
+1. elements of an entity with `enum` and `@criticality` annotation and
-- elements which are defined as an association to this entity.
+2. elements which are defined as an association to this entity.

 ```js
 const cds = require("@sap/cds/lib");